CabageMan/DnDHelper/README.md

 - Fix Games tests
 - Move to .env token expiration time value
 - Check on sign up if username is already existed
+- Rename User to UserInfo, since it used in org.springframework.security.core.userdetails.User